Isuranga-2001/transcriber/README.md

 # Video Transcriber

-A simple yet powerful command-line tool that transcribes speech from video files into text using the Vosk speech recognition model.
+A simple yet powerful command-line tool that transcribes speech from video files or live system audio into text using the Vosk speech recognition model.

 ## Prerequisites